ADHD

 • Very High (50–72): Extremely elevated symptoms.
 A detailed clinical evaluation is needed.

-Using your results: A Part A score ≥14 or Part B score ≥27 indicates a high likelihood of adult ADHD.
+Using your results: A Part A score ≥14 or Part B score ≥27 suggests elevated ADHD symptom burden.
 Use the scores to facilitate discussions with a mental health provider.
 Always interpret results in the context of your personal history and current functioning.

 Frequently Asked Questions